Martin-Stankard/AI-SWEET/README.md

-## AI-SWEET: A Docker Compose Setup for Local Development
+## AI-SWEET: An Ollama + OpenWebui Docker Compose for Windows + NVIDIA
 ===============

 ### Overview